gravitational/teleport/rfd/0191-workload-id-config-ux.md

 Initially, the following operators will be supported:

-- `equals_string`: The target attribute must be a string and equal the given string.
+- `equals`: The target attribute must equal the given value.
-- `not_equals_string`: The target attribute must be a string and must not equal the given string.
+- `not_equals`: The target attribute must not equal the given value
-- `matches_string`: The target attribute must be a string and must match the given regex pattern.
+- `matches`: The target attribute must be a string and must match the given regex pattern.
-- `not_matches_string`: The target attribute must be a string and must not match the given regex pattern.
+- `not_matches`: The target attribute must be a string and must not match the given regex pattern.
+- `in`: The target attribute must equal one of the values in the given list.
+- `not_in`: The target attribute must not equal any of the values in the given list.

 Future iterations may introduce additional operators as we better understand the types of conditions that will be useful to users.